Ed Atkins at the Serpentine Sackler Gallery

 The curators have succeeded in balancing the two quite different types of artistic expression: the two artists acting as poles – Abramović positive, Atkins negative – that seek to explore the infinite possibilities connected with the human mind and body.

-Ed Atkins is at the Serpentine Sackler Gallery until 25th August 2014, for further information visit here.
+Ed Atkins is at the Serpentine Sackler Gallery until 25th August 2014.
+For further information visit the gallery’s website here.